 Financial Aid & Assistance

 USUHS accepts applications from civilian, ROTC, Service Academies, Active Duty and Reserve personnel.
-For further information, you should call USUHS at (800) 381-0660.
+For further information, you should call USUHS at (800) 381-0660 or visit their website.

 ARMED FORCES HEALTH PROFESSIONS SCHOLARSHIP